zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "DNS Response" - The term is used when the DNS response is to be handled as defined in
   [DNS Query and Response Defaults][DNS Query and Response Defaults#Response].

+* "In-Bailiwick" - The term is used as defined in [RFC 8499], section 7, pages 24-25.
+In this document it is limited to the meaning "in domain" in the RFC.

+* "Out-Of-Bailiwick" lue record" - The terms means, in this document, what is not "In-Bailiwick, in domain".
+[RFC 8499], section 7,  pages 24-25.

+* "Send" - The terms are used when a DNS query is sent to a specific name server (name sever IP address).

+* "Valid Domain Name" -- The term stands for a non-empty domain name string that has successfully passed the tests and normalizations in the [Requirements and normalization] specification.

+* "Valid IP Address" -- The term stands for an IPv4 address within the range 0.0.0.0 to 255.255.255.255 or an IPv6 address in the range 0:0:0:0:0:0:0:0 to FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF.

+* "Valid Name Server Name" -- The term stands for a [Valid Domain Name] that functions as the name of a name server.

 [BASIC01]:                                           Basic-TP/basic01.md